openl2m/openl2m/docs/installation/upgrading.rst

 **Before upgrading, make sure you have a backup of the database!!!**

-Stop the backend OpenL2M python process first:
+Stop the backend OpenL2M python process first.
+Also stop Celery if using scheduled tasks:

 .. code-block:: bash

   # systemctl stop openl2m
+  # systemctl stop celery

 You can now upgrade by going to the latest version of the `master` branch of the git repo::